rs-delve/rs-delve.github.io/_addenda/2020-05-27-surveillance-for-tti.md

 An example of a surveillance
-system combining designed and routinely collected data to reconstruct the underlying space-time incidence data can be found in [the attached technical appendix](/pdfs/2020-05-27-underlying-space-time-incidence-of-a-disease.pdf).
+system combining designed and routinely collected data to reconstruct the underlying space-time incidence data can be found in [this docment](/pdfs/2020-05-27-underlying-space-time-incidence-of-a-disease.pdf).

 [^1]: The sensitivity of a test is the proportion of true positives, the
     specificity is the proportion of true negatives.
 For RT-PCR based